xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 poller4((Poller))
 poller5((Poller))

-central --- remote0 & remote1 & remote2
+central---remote0 & remote1 & remote2
-remote0 --- poller0 & poller1
+remote0---poller0 & poller1
-remote1 --- poller2 & poller3
+remote1---poller2 & poller3
-remote2 --- poller4 & poller5
+remote2---poller4 & poller5
 {{< /mermaid >}}

 The `Centreon Cloud` architecture does away with Remote Servers, as Pollers are connected to the Central Server via the cloud - using a vpn.